brainix/pottery/README.md

 # Pottery: Redis for Humans

-[Redis](http://redis.io/) is awesome, :grinning: but using [Redis commands](http://redis.io/commands) is not always fun. :rage:  Pottery is a Pythonic way to access Redis.
+[Redis](http://redis.io/) is awesome, :grinning: but [Redis commands](http://redis.io/commands) are not always fun. :rage:  Pottery is a Pythonic way to access Redis.
 If you know how to use Python dicts and sets, then you already know how to use Pottery.